Fano varieties of cubic fourfolds containing a plane: Rationality and moduli spaces

+In this section we relate the fact that $F(Y)$ is birational to a moduli spaces of untwisted sheaves to the existence of exact equivalences between the category $\cat{T}_Y$ and the bounded derived category of untwisted sheaves on some K3 surface.
+According to Kuznetsov's conjecture mentioned in the introduction, this would provide a comparison between two points of view on rationality of a cubic fourfold with a plane: one given by looking at the birational geometry $F(Y)$ and the other at the category $\cat{T}_Y$.

-As an application of the remarks at the beginning of this section we have the following result that is certainly well-known to the experts.
+We start with the following result that is certainly well-known to the experts.

-\begin{prop} If $Y$ is a very generic cubic fourfold containing a plane $P$, then there is no smooth projective K3 surface $S'$ such that $F(Y)$ is birationally isomorphic to a fine moduli space of stable untwisted sheaves on $S'$. \end{prop}
+\begin{prop} If $Y$ is a very generic cubic fourfold containing a plane $P$, then there is no smooth projective K3 surface $S'$ and no primitive Mukai vector $v'$ such that $F(Y)$ is birational to the smooth projective moduli space of stable untwisted sheaves on $S'$ with Mukai vector $v'$. \end{prop}